 The archive holds documents associated with the New World from the 16th to the 19th century (from the Tierra del Fuego to the southern US and the Philippines) in Seville.

+The entrance and visits to the archive’s exhibitions are free.
+If you are looking for the top free things to do in Seville.
 It’s a UNESCO World Heritage Site along with the Seville Cathedral, Giralda Tower, the Alcazar Palace, and the Gardens.

 Experiencing the Holy Week in Seville is one of the top things to do in Seville, Andalusia, and beyond.